-5 Steps to Start an Effective Employee Mentoring Program
+5 Tips for Starting an Effective Mentoring Program

 The best mentoring programs aren't designed in a day.
-To implement the most effective and valuable mentoring program possible, follow these five steps and ensure the needs of your organization, your mentors, and your mentees are taken care of.
+To implement the most effective and valuable mentoring program possible, remember these five tips to ensure the needs of your organization, your mentors, and your mentees are taken care of.

 - How long will the program last?